d3/d3-selection/README.md

 # d3-selection

 This module implements the core concept of D3: manipulating the DOM by selecting elements and joining to data.

-This module is currently EXPERIMENTAL and represents the in-development D3 4.0 API.
+This code is currently EXPERIMENTAL and represents the in-development D3 4.0 API.
 The 4.0 API is largely backwards-compatible, but differs from 3.x in several ways:

 * The implementation is now organized into ES6 modules, rather than the ad hoc concatentation used previously.
 A [UMD](https://github.com/umdjs/umd) build is provided using [Esperanto](http://esperantojs.org/), but you are free to define your own build.